jacksleight/laravel-omni/README.md

 All Omni components can:

 - Be declared as either standard or Livewire components
 - Be mounted to a route as a full-page component
 - Be rendered from a controller
 - Be rendered in a template using `x-` syntax
 - Use layouts, slots, and attribute bags
-- Define helper functions that can be used in templates
+- Define template helper functions
 - Include JS and CSS that’s bundled by Vite
 - Extend other Omni components
 - Live in any view directory

-## Defining Components
+## Creating Components

-A standard component looks like this:
+To create an Omni component simply create a new view file anywhere in the views directory, they do not need to live in `components` or `livewire`.
+A basic standard component looks like this:

 ```blade
 <?php